Putting Golf in Its Place

 Expense.
 Clubs, balls, shoes, bag, apparel, greens fees, club dues, cart fees, and more.
 Golf is a rich man’s game, and it’s worth approaching this aspect of the sport with Christian conviction.
 We have been rescued from the world’s patterns of wealth by a Savior who guides us not to lay up treasures on earth (Matthew 6:19).
 We put our hope in God, “who richly provides us with everything to enjoy” (1 Timothy 6:17), and tells us the enjoyment is richest not when it’s hoarded, but used to bless others — “to do good, to be rich in good works, to be generous and ready to share, thus storing up treasure for themselves as a good foundation for the future, so that they may take hold of that which is truly life” (1 Timothy 6:18–19).

 Addiction.
 Those who know golf best can testify to how hooking it can be.
-You rarely ever hit what feels like the perfect shot, but when you do, that’s what you remember most, and has you itching for another round as soon as possible.
-And unlike team sports that require other people to play, golf is especially individualistic; you can scratch the itch anytime without need of a companion.
+You rarely ever hit what feels like the perfect shot, but when you do, that’s what you remember most, and has you itching for another round.
+And unlike team sports that require other people to play, golf is easily individualistic; you can scratch the itch anytime without need of a companion.
 But the Christian who enjoys golf will say with the apostle Paul, “I will not be enslaved by anything” (1 Corinthians 6:12).

 Golf to the Glory of God